cmu-crafting-software/cmu-crafting-software.github.io/assignments/hw5.md

 ### Find the average number of case increase by day of the week

-Using pandas, you should calculate (and print) the average number of increased tests result by day of the week.
+Using pandas, you should calculate (and print) the average number of increased cases by day of the week.
 NOTE: you might want to plot this data.
 We will talk about visualizations in depth later on, but for now, you may plot the data if you want, but you are not required to.
 ### Join dataframes

 Join both dataframes, the vaccine and the census data.
 You should join them on states, as we have done previously.
 You should also create new dataframe that you can use for the following question.